AtiqurCode/quasar-boilerlate-readmore/README.md

 ```

 ### validator.js
 Meant to (but not limited to) be used in Quasar input validations.
-Can be used in any methods where it suits.
+It can be used in any case where we want to test some certain validity.
+Validators will return Boolean.
 #### How to use validators?
 ```
 <script setup>